 6. I Used a Portion of the Credit Line to Purchase Real Estate

-Before I dive into Plastiq and why I ultimately chose them as my method of liquidation, I want to be very clear that they are not the only way to convert your credit cards into usable cash.
+Before diving into Plastiq and why I ultimately chose them as my method of liquidation, I want to be clear that they are not the only way to convert your credit cards into usable cash.

-Fund & Grow even provides a “Cash Acquisition Strategy Handbook” that gives 9 different examples of how you can do it.
+Fund & Grow even provides a “Cash Acquisition Strategy Handbook” with nine different examples of how you can do it.

-After an in-depth conversation with a friend who introduced me to the world of credit-card arbitrage, I found there are even more ways to liquidate your credit cards than what Fund & Grow suggests.
+After an in-depth conversation with a friend who introduced me to the world of credit-card arbitrage, I found even more ways to liquidate your credit cards than what Fund & Grow suggests.

 For the sake of simplicity, I’ll provide my suggested top three here: